ARBUCHELI/BOOKSHELF-REACT-APP/README.md

 # BOOKSHELF-REACT-APP

-This is a Complete Front-End Web Development Project that combines the best and the most mainstream technologies used in Web Development at the moment:
+This is a Complete Front-End Web Development Project that combines the best mainstream technologies used in Web Development at the moment:

 - JavaScript